Mowing

 The Project

-What started as “just mowing the lawn” turned into a months-long experiment in machine control, terrain management, and patience.
+What started as “just mowing the lawn” ultimately turned into a months-long experiment in machine control, terrain management, patience, and most importantly education.
 The property is huge — fields, slopes, pine roots, wet spots — all of it different, all of it temperamental.
 Mowing here isn’t a chore.
-It’s a system to learn.
+It’s a lifestyle.